Firmino Pires Ferreira: First years in the Old Republic

-In September 1893, he commanded the 6th Brigade to defend Floriano Peixoto government during the Revolta da Armada.
+In September 1893, he commanded the 6th Brigade to defend Floriano Peixoto's government during the Revolta da Armada.
 Firmino later went to São Paulo to fight against the Federalist Revolution in Itararé.
 He was commanding 3,000 men when Captain Luiz Pinto Pereira surrendered without fighting on 27 February 1894.
 On 13 March, the Army decided to go on a frontal assault, as the Revolta da Armada was officially defeated and the federalists didn't have support from ships.
 On 21 March, Pires Ferreira, Braz Albrantes and João Teixeira da Silva Braga occupied Jaguariaíva.

 In 1894, he was elected as Senator.
 He was reelected 9 times, serving up until 1920, and was part of the Commissions of the Navy, War and Constitution and Justice.
 In 1895, he was promoted to Brigadier general.
 During his time as Senator, he defended the proliferation of Military Schools to prepare the Brazilian Army properly for defending the country.

 Firmino was also a First Class Instructor in the Military School of Realengo from Rio de Janeiro and Rio Grande do Sul and Inspector of the Military Schools of Rio de Janeiro and Rio Grande do Sul.